mirandaaochi/2023-Most-Streamed-Spotify-Songs-vs-66th-Annual-Grammy-Awards/README.md

 # 2023-Most-Streamed-Spotify-Songs-vs-66th-Annual-Grammy-Awards

+## Executive Summary
-The goals of this exploratory data analysis project were: To investigate artist and song cross-platform performance to reveal most popular artists and songs of 2023.
-To analyze cross-platform performances and audio feature patterns to understand trends and preferences in Grammy nominations.
+The goals of this exploratory data analysis project were:
+* To investigate artist and song cross-platform performance to reveal most popular artists and songs of 2023.
+* To analyze cross-platform performances and audio feature patterns to understand trends and preferences in Grammy nominations.
+Business Problem

+This Kaggle dataset "contains a comprehensive list of the most famous songs of 2023 as listed on Spotify."
+There is also information about each song’s presence on Apple, Deezer, and Shazam.
+We want to explore this dataset to answer the following questions:
+* How do songs perform across different streaming services?
+* How do artists perform across different streaming services?
+* Are there any trends or preferences in the audio features of popular songs?

+Similarly, although “Recording Academy Voting Members shall not allow their choices to be suggested, directed or influenced by anything other than their own analysis of merit, including, but not limited to: personal friendships, company loyalties, regional preferences or sales volume/popularity,” are there any patterns between who wins and their popularity?

+## Methodology

+1. Dataset Exploration
+  * Cross-Platform Presence: Investigating how songs perform across different streaming services.
+  * Artist Performance & Cross-Platform Presence: Investigating artist performance across different streaming services.
+  * Music Analysis: Exploring audio features to understand trends and preferences in popular songs.

+2. Grammy Analysis
+  * Best Pop Solo Performance: Popularity Analysis
+  * Song of the Year: Audio Analysis
+  * Best New Artist: Popularity Analysis
+  * Record of the Year
+    * Popularity Analysis
+    * Audio Analysis
+  * Album of the Year
+    * Popularity Analysis
+    * Audio Analysis

+Python
+1. Import libraries and dataset.
+Clean the dataset.
+2. Exploratory analysis and visualization using numpy, pandas, seaborn, and matplotlib libraries.

+SQL & Tableau
+1. Import dataset to Google Sheets and remove special characters from dataset (pgAdmin would not import otherwise).
+2. SQL queries to extract, clean, and transform the data from the database to perform exploratory analysis.
+3. Build visualizations in Tableau to illustrate key findings.

+## Skills

+Python: numpy, pandas, seaborn (box plots, gradients, bar plots, histograms, scatterplots), matplotlib

+SQL: filters, aggregate functions (MIN(), MAX(), COUNT(), SUM(), AVG(), STDDEV())

+Tableau: bar graphs, scatter plots

 ## Results